process-success/Process-Success-Application/README.md

 ##### Git branches
 There are two major branches of concern:

-    - develop: This is the development branch where all new features are to be integrated and tested
+    - develop: This is the development branch where all new features are to be integrated and tested.
+Do not merge into develop without having tested your feature branch extensively and the changes you're making are agreed upon.
+Ideally, use a pull request so we can all disucc the changes to be made.

     - master: Production state branch.
-Master should only be updated with major feature pushes via a --squash commit and/or incremental commits (README.md updates etc)
+Master should only be updated with major feature pushes via a --squash commit and/or incremental commits (README.md updates etc).
+This branch is reserved for major releases.

 ##### Updating your local bench with app changes
 To see changes in your application reflected in your currently used site, stop your server and run the following command from the root directory of your branch: